 Hydrothermal process, Magnetic semiconductors, Nanomaterials, ZnO

-Ghosh, Kartik, P. K. Kahol, S. Bhamidipati, N. Das, S. Khanra, A. Wanekaya, and R. Delong.
+Ghosh, K., P. K. Kahol, S. Bhamidipati, N. Das, S. Khanra, A. Wanekaya, and R. Delong.
 "Structure and magnetic properties of Co-doped ZnO dilute magnetic semiconductors synthesized via hydrothermal method."
-In AIP Conference Proceedings, vol. 1461, no. 1, pp. 87-97.
-American Institute of Physics, 2012.
+In FUNCTIONAL MATERIALS: Proceedings of the International Workshop on Functional Materials.
+87-97.
+2012.

 AIP Conference Proceedings